 If we should undergo a change in control while the employment agreements are in effect and any of Messrs.
 Todd Hornbeck, Annessa, Harp, Giberga or Cook is either constructively or actually terminated under the conditions set forth in his agreement, then he will be entitled to receive three times his salary under his employment agreement for the year in which the termination occurs (one and one-half times for Messrs.
 Giberga and Cook), three years of medical and other insurance benefits from the date of termination (18 months for Messrs.
 Giberga and Cook) and, in general, three times (one and one-half times for Messrs.
 Giberga and Cook) the greater of (x) the amount equal to the total cash incentive compensation and bonus, if applicable, paid for the last completed year for which cash incentive compensation and/or bonuses have been paid or (y) the amount equal to the cash incentive compensation and/or bonuses that would have been payable for the then current year.
 Messrs.
-Giberga and Cook's rights with regard to a change in control under each's respective employment agreement and under each's respective change in control agreement are unulative.
+Giberga and Cook's rights with regard to a change in control under each's respective employment agreement and under each's respective change in control agreement are cumulative.
 If we should undergo a change in control while the change in control agreements are in effect and either of Messrs.
-Giberga or Cook is constructively or actually terminated under the conditions set forth in his change in control agreement, then he will be entitled to receive under such agreement one and one-half times his salary for the year in which the termination occurs, 18 months of medical and other insurance benefits from the date of termination and, in general, one and one-half times the greater of (x) the amount equal to the total cash incentive compensation and/or bonuses have been paid or (y) the amount equal to the cash incentive compensation and/or bonuses have been paid or (w) the amount equal to the cash incentive compensation and/or bonuses have been paid or (y) the amount equal to the cash incentive compensation and/or bonuses have been paid or (y) the am based on the employee's actual tax rate, up to 35% (without a gross up on the initial gross up).
+Giberga or Cook is constructively or actually terminated under the conditions set forth in his change in control agreement, then he will be entitled to receive under such agreement one and one-half times his salary for the year in which the termination occurs, 18 months of medical and other insurance benefits from the date of termination and, in general, one and one-half times the greater of (x) the amount equal to the total cash incentive compensation and/or bonus paid for the last completed year for which cash incentive compensation and/or bonuses have been paid or (y) the amount equal to the cash incentive compensation and/or bonuses that would have been payable for the then current year.
+To the extent that such medical benefits may be taxable to the employee or his dependents, the Company would gross up the employee for such taxes based on the employee's actual tax rate, up to 35% (without a gross up on the initial gross up).
 In addition, under the employment agreements of Messrs.
 Todd Hornbeck, Annessa and Harp and the change in control agreements of Messrs.
 Giberga and Cook, upon an actual or constructive termination following a change in control (i) his unvested stock options, time-based RSUs and time-based PSUs would vest (or be payable in cash) upon the termination event and (ii) his unvested performance-based RSUs would vest at the higher of the number of shares that would have otherwise been earned if the performance criteria were applied on the date of the change in control or the target share amount.